 While there are many potential options on Mirage for using throwables in unique ways; the standard ones include smoking off the line of sights to Bombsites and also using Molotovs on some hiding spots.
 Sometimes, flashbangs can also be very useful and play might even find that grenades can also play a role.

 Mirage has always been a fan favourite and now that it’s finally an official map, it’s easy to see why this is a popular map.
-The layout may encourage players to use certain strategies, but it also allows for a lot of variation and experimentation.
+The layout may encourage lower ranked players to use certain strategies, but it also allows for a lot of variation and experimentation.
 It’s harsh yet strangely forgiving as a result since players have so much freedom for setting up approaches here.
 Mirage is difficult to predict as a result, making this map always entertaining to play and watch others play on.